buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_VesselLineCommon.md

+# Pset_VesselLineCommon

 Properties for vessel lines and anchoring
 <!-- end of short definition -->